jordan-breton/it-journey-sources/docs/terms-and-conditions.md

 ### 1. DATA COLLECTED AND PROCESSED, AND DATA COLLECTION METHOD

-In accordance with the provisions of Article 5 of European Regulation 2016/679, the collection and processing of site user data complies with the following principles:
+In accordance with the provisions of Article 5 of European Regulation 2016/679, the collection and processing of site user data comply with the following principles:

 - Legality, loyalty and transparency: data can only be collected and processed with the consent of the user who owns the data.
 Each time personal data is collected, the user will be informed that his data is collected, and for what reasons his data is collected;
-- Limited purposes: the collection and processing of data is carried out to meet one or more objectives determined in these general conditions of use;
+- Limited purposes: the collection and processing of data are carried out to meet one or more objectives determined in these general conditions of use;
 - Minimization of the collection and processing of data: only the data necessary for the proper execution of the objectives pursued by the site are collected;
 - Retention of reduced data over time: the data is kept for a limited period, of which the user is informed.
 If the retention period cannot be communicated to the user;
 - Integrity and confidentiality of the data collected and processed: the data controller undertakes to guarantee the integrity and confidentiality of the data collected.